linkcd/AWS-greengrass-jumpstart/README.md

 ## Component overview
 ### 1. com.example.sensehat.joystick
-This component send the joystick events (move up/down/left/right, press/hold/release) to local IPC and IoTCore The IPC and IoTCore topic can be found in the [recipe](./Components/recipes/com.example.sensehat.joystick-1.0.0.json)
+This component send the joystick events (move up/down/left/right, press/hold/release) to local IPC and AWS IoT Core.
+The IPC and IoT Core topic can be found in the [recipe](./Components/recipes/com.example.sensehat.joystick-1.0.0.json).

 ### 2. com.example.sensehat.led
 This component does the following:
 - Maintain a number (0-9) and display it on LED
 - When received joystick events via IPC
-  - Joystick up/down: increse/decrese the number
+  - Joystick up/down: increse/decrese the number (range between 0-9)
   - Joystick left/right: change LED display to a random color
   - Joystick press down: toggle LED number display on/off
 - Have a IoT Core Shadow, so AWS IoT Core can update the value of the number remotely.
-The IPC and IoTCore topic, shadown name etc can be found in the [recipe](./Components/recipes/com.example.sensehat.led-1.0.0.json)
+The IPC and IoTCore topic, shadown name etc can be found in the [recipe](./Components/recipes/com.example.sensehat.led-1.0.0.json).

 ## Hardware
 - Raspberry Pi 3b